-The most common types of emergency room medical errors are diagnostic errors (failure to diagnose, misdiagnosis and delay in diagnosis), failure to properly manage treatment, improper treatment, and medication errors.
+The most common types of emergency room medical errors are diagnostic errors (failure to diagnose, misdiagnosis and delay in diagnosis), failure to properly manage treatment, improper treatment, failing to correctly perform a procedure, triage errors, intubation errors, premature patient discharge, refusing to treat, surgical errors, and medication errors.

 Staffing/workflow issues are becoming increasingly common in today’s healthcare environment.
 More and more emergency rooms attempt to “fast track” patients or otherwise separate them into categories that predetermine the level of care they will receive in the emergency department.
 This can result in critical decisions being made by physicians-in-training (medical residents), physician assistants and nurse practitioners rather than emergency room physicians, leading to missed or wrong diagnoses.